Fundamental Limitations of QAOA on Constrained Problems and a Route to Exponential Enhancement: Conclusion and Outlook

 This work reframes the computational power of shallow variational quantum algorithms through the lens of \emph{feasibility concentration}.
 For permutation encodings on \(n^2\) qubits we prove that the generic QAOA cannot lift feasible mass much beyond the uniform baseline.
 The ceiling persists at constant depth and, under bounded degree, up to linear depth.
 In the same regime a minimal constraint–enhanced surrogate, CE–QAOA, achieves a depth-matched and angle-robust exponential gain in feasible mass.
 The separation follows from three transparent controls on the output distribution—angle averaging with low order moments, Boolean harmonic analysis, and light-cone locality.

 The CE–QAOA kernel is not engineered here.
 We use it merely as a clean illustration of problem–algorithm co-design as a route to exponential enhancements.
 As we have demonstrated, even the minimal symmetry based bound we explored here was enough to achieve exponential enhancement.
-Beyond this baseline enhancement, we showed a parameter-transfer amplification result that combines the spirit of warmstarting QAOA and parameter transfer in QAOA.
-If \((\beta^\star,\gamma^\star)\) maximize the feasible mass for generic \(p{=}1\), then reusing those same angles inside the encoded kernel boosts success by at least \( P^{(\mathrm{CE})}\ \ge\ \sqrt{2\pi n}\,e^{\,n}\;P^{(\mathrm{gen})}_{\max}, \) which makes parameter reuse a principled and testable strategy rather than a heuristic.

 These results suggest that a simple design rule for globally constrained problems is to build feasibility into the ansatz and make the mixer operate \emph{within} the constraint manifold.
 This converts a global coordination task that shallow generic circuits cannot sustain into a local exploration inside the encoded space, where light-cones grow at the block level and the baseline is information-theoretically favorable.
 Typical-angle and fourth-moment controls also serve as diagnostics when a generic shallow circuit appears to “fail to train.”
 The bounds here show that the obstacle is structural, not an artifact of optimizer choice, sampling noise, or unlucky initialization.

 Our assumptions are mild but explicit.
 We work with diagonal commuting costs of arbitrary degree and the standard \(X\) mixer.
 We analyze permutation encodings because they capture a broad family of assignment and routing objectives and make the obstruction sharp.
 CE-QAOA–style kernels offer one principled path in this broader space, but other constraint-preserving designs are possible and worth exploring.
 We conclude that while feasibility concentration is the bottleneck for generic shallow VQA on global constraints, algorithms that \emph{respect} those constraints in part or in full convert that bottleneck into a computational resource and unlock exponential gains.
 A natural next step is to build the same harmonic and Boolean–cube toolkit inside the CE–QAOA manifold to track how the block–$XY$ mixer reshapes Fourier weight, and identify which degrees are actually reachable at fixed depth.
 This would give matching upper bounds for CE–QAOA and expose its ultimate limitations rather than only its advantages.